ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 This field provides additional information about the result of the action requested.
 {: note}

-This field is REQUIRED if the outcome of the action is **failure**.
-If you have events that do not require additional information in this field, leave the field empty.
+This field is REQUIRED for all events.

+When the outcome is failure, you can also add additional information in the field `requestData.reasonForFailure`.
-{: important}
+{: tip}

 To set this field, you can use the description associated to the reasonCode (value) defined in [HTTP response codes](https://www.iana.org/assignments/http-status-codes/http-status-codes.xml).
 For example, for a reason.reasonCode = 200, set reasonType to **OK**.